Your data is important, but just because you have emptied your recycle bin doesn’t mean that the file can’t be recovered.

 That’s all there is to it.
 It took about 25 minutes to overwrite 50GB of free space on my system, but your mileage may vary.

-Alternatively, if you want to make use of a third party tool you can use SDelete from the guys over at sysinternals.
+Alternatively, if you want to make use of a third-party tool you can use SDelete from Microsoft’s Windows SysInternals suite of free utilities.
 Simply download the file and extract it.

 Then open the extracted folder, type “cmd” into the navigation bar and press enter.